 Chilton Hall, Room 331

-By pursuing a master’s degree in Merchandising at the University of North Texas, you develop the skills needed to become an accomplished leader in today’s global marketplace.
+By pursuing a master’s degree in Merchandising at the University of North Texas, you’ll develop the skills needed to become an accomplished leader in today’s global marketplace.

-We offer course work leading to a Master of Science degree, a dual Master of Business Administration and M.S. degree, and a graduate academic certificate in Merchandising.
-Courses can be completed online or on campus.
+We offer course work leading to a Master of Science degree or a graduate academic certificate in Merchandising.
+Both programs can be completed entirely online.

 Our curriculum teaches you how to solve complex problems, create new opportunities in competitive markets and understand the many components that support a successful consumer-driven business venture.
 It also integrates your educational experience and research with merchandising concepts and strategies.

-Excellent networking, internship and employment opportunities are available because of the university’s close proximity to leading merchandising, apparel and home furnishing companies.
+Excellent networking, internship and employment opportunities are available because of UNT’s close proximity to leading merchandising, apparel and home furnishing companies.
 Our graduates have worked for Fossil, J.C.
 Penney, Neiman Marcus, Nordstrom, Michaels, Target and Zale Corp.

 The Department of Merchandising and Digital Retailing provides one of the nation’s most well-known, comprehensive degrees.
 Our recognitions include the American Textile Manufacturers Institute Award for Excellence in innovative and exemplary programs and research.

-You must meet the admission requirements for the Toulouse Graduate School® and the Merchandising program.
+You must meet the admission requirements for the graduate school and the Merchandising program.
+The graduate school requirements are outlined at the grad school website .
 You’ll need to submit the following items to the College of Merchandising, Hospitality and Tourism’s Graduate Programs Coordinator:

-Course descriptions and more information about degree requirements are in the catalog.
+Course descriptions and more information about degree requirements are available at the UNT catalog site .

-We sponsor many scholarships to help you pursue your graduate education.
+We sponsor many scholarships to help you pursue your graduate degree.
 Applications for teaching assistants and teaching fellows are available from the dean’s office in the College of Merchandising, Hospitality and Tourism.

 New graduate students who’ve participated in Ronald E. McNair post-baccalaureate programs are eligible for McNair fellowships.
-Contact the graduate school for information about McNair fellowships and other financial aid opportunities or visit the Graduate School website.
+Contact the graduate school for information about McNair fellowships and other financial aid opportunities or visit the grad school website